 The dough that takes the place of the crescent rolls is inspired by the Fat Head Pizza crust recipe which you can find here.

 I made a couple tweaks like adding in some taco seasonings and using two varieties of cheese versus just the mozzarella.
-You may wonder why I use two different cheeses?
+You may wonder why I use two different kinds of cheese but I thought adding the cheddar would taste good flavor.

-I though adding the cheddar would taste good with the taco flavors but the texture that the mozzarella gives the dough awesome.
+But the texture that the mozzarella gives the dough is awesome.
 So using the combo of both seemed to do just the trick.

 The most time-consuming part of this ring will be making your dough triangles and building your ring.
 It takes a bit of patience.